samschott/maestral/README.md

 `gui` contains all user interfaces for `Maestral`.

 ## Contribute
-The follwing tasks could need your help:
+The following tasks could need your help:

 - [ ] Native Cocoa and GTK interfaces.
 Maestral currently uses PyQt.
 - [ ] Better handling of network errors and API errors.